Pierce the Veil Logo

 What is Pierce the Veil?

-One of the few rock bands that sacrificed its founder and drummer due to moral principles, becoming a trio in 2017.
-Distinct among post-hardcore bands, they have a Spanish flair in their compositions; hence they’re often called “mexicore.”
+One of the few rock bands that sacrificed its founder and drummer for moral reasons, becoming a trio in 2017.
+Distinct among post-hardcore bands, they have a Spanish flair in their compositions; hence, they’re often called “mexicore.”
 The band is always on tour, delaying the release of new albums.
 In 17 years of their career, only five albums have been released.

 2006